badmrfrosty/OpenSMTPD-book/src/chapters/1022_What_you_need_to_know_about_DNS.md

 $
 ```

-It can then request either one to return the MX entries for the domain _faurot.net_:
+Then requests either on of them to return the MX entries for the domain faurot.net:

 ```
 $ dig +nocomments -t MX faurot.net |grep MX